 Depending on the application, the physical component may also be subjected to a physical load test to prove the design calculations in practice under safe conditions.
 This will also reduce the risk associated with unknown welding documentation.

 The example below shows an actual stand in use for years:

 Following is a sketch showing the dimensions measured on site:

-These measurements are then used to create a 3D model, loads are then added to the model to find the anticipated stresses and deflections of the stand.
+We then use these measurements to create a 3D model and we add loads to find the anticipated stresses and deflections of the stand.

-By analysing the 3D model the rated capacity of the stand can be determined.
+Next, we analyse the 3D model results to determine the rated capacity of the stand.